 In the second year you will explore application design and develop a prototype to meet a user requirement.
 You will then take two optional units.
 The optional units could include: cyber security, product development, mobile technology, social media and digital marketing, games design and prototyping, internet of everything or web design and prototyping.

 Assessment is by 67% examination and 33% coursework.

-This qualification will give learners a range of specialist knowledge and transferable skills in the field context of applied IT, providing them with the opportunity to progress to a related HE course, enter an apprenticeship or move directly into employment.
+This qualification will give you a range of specialist knowledge and transferable skills.
+This will provide you with the opportunity to progress to a related Higher Education course, enter an apprenticeship or move directly into employment.

-Students may go on and study relevant IT Higher Education Programmes such as: Computing and IT, Computing Science, Software Development, Software Engineering, ICT and Computer Networks, Business Information Systems or Digital Media.
+Students may go on to study relevant IT Higher Education programmes such as: computing and IT, computing science, software development, software engineering, ICT and computer networks, business information systems or digital media.

-Past students have progressed into a variety of career paths, from system developers, web designers, IT support, to teachers and digital marketers.
+Past students have progressed into a variety of career paths, from system developers, web designers and IT support, to teachers and digital marketers.
 An IT qualification will prove valuable regardless of your chosen career path.

 Meet the A Level expert

-After completing a degree in Software Engineering at Sheffield Hallam University, Alex did a PGCE before starting his teaching career eight years ago.
+After completing a degree in Software Engineering at Sheffield Hallam University, Alex completed a PGCE before starting his teaching career in 2011.

-Alex said: “Whatever job you hope to do in future you’ll likely be interacting with technology and this course will teach you how to be a competent user of it.
+Alex said: “Whatever job you hope to do in the future you’ll likely be interacting with technology and this course will teach you how to be a competent user of Information Technology.
 It looks at the impact and issues which arise from the use of technology for individuals, society and organisations as well as investigating future technologies.”